Nanakea/meeting-intelligence-copilot/README.md

 ## Licensing

-Unless a file or component states otherwise, no license is granted for reuse or redistribution of the Nanakea-authored product source. `apps/desktop` contains MIT-licensed Meetily-derived code and must retain its component license and notice.
+Unless a file or component states otherwise, no license is granted for reuse or redistribution of the authored product source. `apps/desktop` contains MIT-licensed Meetily-derived code and must retain its component license and notice.
 See [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md).